Rank One Perturbations Supported by Hybrid Geometries and Their Deformations: Appendix: Trotter-Kato Theorem

-This is a different version of Trotter-Kato theorem \cite{Reed1972methods}, stated also in \cite{rajeevdimock}: \begin{mytheo*} Suppose that $H_n$ be a sequence of self-adjoint operators with resolvents $R_n(E)=(H_n-E)^{-1}$ defined for all complex numbers $E$ except a closed proper subset $U$ of $\mathbb{R}$.
+This is a slightly different version of Trotter-Kato theorem than typically found in the literature\cite{Reed1972methods}, as stated also in \cite{rajeevdimock}: \begin{theorem*} Suppose that $H_n$ be a sequence of self-adjoint operators with resolvents $R_n(E)=(H_n-E)^{-1}$ defined for all complex numbers $E$ except a closed proper subset $U$ of $\mathbb{R}$.
 Furthermore, assume that $R_n(E)$ converges strongly for some $E \notin U$ and this limit is invertible.
-Then, there exists a self-adjoint operator $H$ with resolvents $R(E)=(H-E)^{-1}$ such that $R_n(E)$ converges strongly to $R(E)$ for all complex numbers $E \notin U$. \end{mytheo*} The idea of the proof is essentially the same as the original Trotter-Kato theorem.
-In our problem, we consider the family of operators $H_{\epsilon}$, where $\epsilon>0$ is the parameter and $U=\{E \in \mathbb{C}: \det \Phi(\epsilon, E) =0, \; \Real(E) \geq 0 \}$.
-We consider a sequence of positive real numbers such that the regularized resolvents converge strongly to $R(E)$ for some $E \notin U$, e.g., we can choose $E$ to be sufficiently negative real values.
+Then, there exists a self-adjoint operator $H$ with resolvents $R(E)=(H-E)^{-1}$ such that $R_n(E)$ converges strongly to $R(E)$ for all complex numbers $E \notin U$. \end{theorem*} The idea of the proof is essentially the same as the original Trotter-Kato theorem.
+In our problem, we choose a sequence $\epsilon_n=1/n$.
+If $n$ is sufficiently large $\det \Phi(\epsilon, E)\neq 0$ if $E$ satisfies $\det \Phi(E)\neq 0$.
+Then, $R(\epsilon_n,E)$ is defined for all complex $E$ except a closed proper subset $U$ of $\mathbb{R}$, namely $U= \{E \in [0,\infty): \det \Phi(E)=0 \}$.
+Since we have shown that $R(\epsilon_n, E)$ converges strongly for some $E \notin U$ (e.g., choose $E$ to be a sufficiently large negative real number) and the limit is invertible, we conclude that there exists a self-adjoint operator $H$ with resolvents $R(E)=(H-E)^{-1}$ such that $R(\epsilon_n,E)$ converges strongly to $R(E)$ for all complex numbers $E \notin U$ thanks to the above theorem.